teamdoug/alchemygame/README.md

 * flash to indicate unlocks
 * test colorblind (names on costs?)
 * Notify why circle can't be drawn
+* tell user making more and more different things powers up that thing
+* remove cost or indicate already-made ones
+* tell user efficiency affected by distance
+* When opnening destructor, say selected circles will be deleted, and don't require first button press
+* close destructor after destruction
+* need to nerf cost of max dog circle
 ### Mobile
 * View info about circles for mobile
 * Drawing less finicky.
 Have bigger slop range for segments already drawing?